HaplyHaptics/Haply-API-Java/README.md

 To develop with the Haply Dev Board, users program all the details of the simulation on the computer.
 The physics simulation, graphics, audio, device kinematics, and force calculations are all performed on the powerful computer processors.
-We only use the hAPI to read the device states and send the values of the desired forces to the device to command the actuators.
+We only use the Haply API to read the device states and send the values of the desired forces to the device to command the actuators.